jwesters/Personal-Writing/Drafts/Weekly Songs.md

 		Superman never made any money
 		Savin' the world from Solomon Grundy

-	I know it blatantly says his name in the song but I never knew what those words until then.
+	I know it blatantly says his name in the song but I never knew what those words were until then.